DecimatorMind/Leetcode-CPP-Answers/README.md

 To reach all the .cpp file in the repository, go to the Leetcode-CPP-Answers folder.
 There you can find all the solutions named same as the question name.

+If you wish to use the Xcode project, there is a main function where you can create an object of the class you want to run and pass in the arguments.

 This repository contains the solutions for LeetCode Questions, The language of choice is CPP ( C++ ).

 # How to test